 So Why am I Talking About Tarallini?

 My sister Carol now lives back in the United States, but for 15 years she lived in Italy.
-On one of my visits with her, we abandoned the flurry of travel and touristy things to spend a relaxing afternoon in her apartment--sipping wine, eating cheese and prosciutto, and nibbling tarallini.
-Tarallini--little unsweetened biscuit rings that are commonly made in Gambatesa, southern Italy.
+On one of my visits with her, we abandoned the flurry of travel and touristy things to spend a relaxing afternoon in her apartment—sipping wine, eating cheese and prosciutto, and nibbling tarallini.
+Tarallini—small, unsweetened biscuit rings that are commonly made in Gambatesa, southern Italy.